 The Gospel Has Roots in Eternity

 Then (still in verse 25) he tells us that this faith-strengthening gospel is “the revelation of the mystery that was kept secret for long [eternal] ages.”
 This reminds us that the gospel has roots in eternity.
-It is not something God came up with when creation when badly and sin entered the world (see 2 Timothy 1:9).
+It is not something God came up with when creation went badly and sin entered the world (see 2 Timothy 1:9).
 That’s why Paul says in the middle of verse 26 that the gospel was by the “command of the eternal God.”
 The eternal (aiōviou) God commanding the revelation of the mystery corresponds to the mystery being hidden for eternal (aiōniois) ages.
-All of that to give us a greater sense of strength and firmness about this gospel: Its roots go back into eternity in the mind of God.
+All of that to give us a greater sense of strength and firmness about this gospel: its roots go back into eternity in the mind of God.

 The Gospel Has Roots in History